 High Road, Woodford Green, London IG8

 A large Early English Gothic church by Canon A. J. C. Scoles, who also designed the adjacent Franciscan friary.
 The benefactress was Henrietta Pelham-Clinton, Dowager Duchess of Newcastle, who is buried in the church.
-The church has a stately interior, but reordering in 1976 removed many of the principal furnishings.
+The church has a stately interior, with much stained glass (probably by Lavers & Westlake).
+A reordering in 1976 removed many of the principal furnishings.

 The church is facing northwest.
 This description uses the conventional, liturgical orientation.

 The church is built in the Early English style, using red brick in English bond with stone dressings and a pantile roof.
 The plan is rectangular, of an aisled nave and sanctuary with side chapels under one roof, with a bellcote on the eastern gable and an apsidal retro-choir.
 The bell of 1896 was cast by J. Warner & Sons.
 The aisles have pitched roofs.
 There are two polygonal side chapels (now confessionals) on the south side, possibly later additions.
 The central part of the tripartite west front has the west door with the emblem of the Franciscans in the tympanum, between two lancet windows.
 Above is a plate tracery window of two tall two-light windows with small quatrefoils with a sexfoil rose window above.
 The gable has a trefoiled niche with a statue of St Thomas between two blind niches with louvres.
 The west elevations of the side aisles have a row of three lancet windows on the ground floor and a two-light plate tracery window with a quatrefoil above.
 All three gables are topped by gable crosses.
 The two westernmost bays of the south aisle are blind and rendered, marking the site where the Oaks abutted the church with a connecting door between them